imrancio/tic-tac-toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A live preview is hosted at [Heroku](https://obscure-peak-40126.herokuapp.com/).

 ## Available Scripts